A classical explanation of quantization: Energy spectrum of the harmonic oscillator from classical physics

 A characteristic and natural feature of nonequilibrium steady-state systems is given by the requirement that the time integral of the so-called dissipation function $\meant{\Omega_{\rm t}}$ over full periods $\tau$ vanishes identically \cite{Groessing.2008vacuum}.
 With the oscillator's characteristic frequency $\omega_0=2\pi/\tau$, one defines the dissipation function w.r.t.\ the force in Eq.~(\ref{eq:2.1}) over the integral

 Here, we assume a generalized driving force $F$ to have a periodic component such that $F(t) \propto \e^{i\omega_0t}$.
 Then one {\it generally} has that

-and so the requirement \eqref{eq:5.1} \textit{generally} provides for a whole set of frequencies $w_n := n\omega_0 = \frac{2\pi}{\tau_n}$, with $\tau=n\tau_n$, that
+and so the requirement \eqref{eq:5.1} \textit{generally} provides for a whole set of frequencies $\omega_n := n\omega_0 = \frac{2\pi}{\tau_n}$, with $\tau=n\tau_n$, that

-(Incidentally, this condition resolves the problem discussed by Wallstrom~\cite{Wallstrom.1994} about the single-valuedness of the quantum mechanical wave functions and eliminates possible contradictions arising from Nelson-type approaches to model quantum mechanics on a ``particle centered'' basis alone.)
+(Incidentally, this condition resolves the problem discussed by Wallstrom~\cite{Wallstrom.1994} about the single-valuedness of the quantum mechanical wave functions and eliminates possible contradictions arising from Nelson-type approaches to model quantum mechanics.)

 So, to start with, we are dealing with a situation where a ``particle'' simply oscillates with an angular frequency $\omega_0$ driven by the external force due to the surrounding (zero-point) fluctuation field, with a period $\tau=\frac{2\pi}{\omega_0}$.
 For the type of oscillation we have assumed simple harmonic motion, or, equivalently \cite{Feynman.1966vol1}, circular motion, and we have shown in the last paragraph of chapter~\ref{sec:walking} that the total (zero-point) energy is